7 Quick Fixes That Actually Work

 1 minEasy

 Too shallow = urine hits the bottom and creates concentrated smell zones.
 Too deep = waste gets buried and rots.
-The sweet spot is 3-4 inches for clumping litter.
-Check out this complete litter guide for more tips.
+The sweet spot is 3-4 inches for clumping litter, and a little less for heavier natural litters.

 Pro Tip: Use a ruler the first few times until you can eyeball it.